-Not all technologies trialed as part of the development of the bus safety standard are available immediately and some will require development time.
+Not all technologies trialled as part of the development of the bus safety standard are available immediately and some will require development time.
 Our Bus Safety Road Map document sets out the future of bus vehicle safety in London as we work towards achieving Vision Zero.

 In 2018, our Bus Safety Innovation Fund supported London's bus operators to develop innovative ideas that will contribute towards a reduction in the number of people seriously injured or killed on the bus network.
 The fund helped develop eight projects that included new technologies, research projects and training programmes.

 We are currently developing a new Vision Zero bus driver training course.
 The one day course, incorporating virtual reality film, will be rolled out to all 25,000 London bus drivers from April 2019.